sjml/python-paper/README.md

 * `paper wc`: outputs word count information, broken down by file
 * `paper save`: modifies the metrics in the readme (word count, progress towards goal) and makes a git commit, prompting for a message and appending some extra data to it
 * `paper push`: if you've already set up an upstream repository, pushes to it. if not, will make a GitHub repo, prompting for a name (recommended template based on metadata), private v public, etc.
+* `paper web`: assuming you've pushed to a GitHub repo at least once, this will open the web page for said repo

 ## `paper_meta.yml`
 The metadata file that assists in the generation.
 YAML format. `paper` will walk up the directory tree until the root looking for similarly named files, so you can have a root `paper_meta.yml` with the author name, one in a directory for each class with the professor and mnemonic, etc. (Note this is only traversed when the project is set up; it doesn't automatically pick up changes live, but writes the full coalesced data to the lowest file in the hierarchy at init time.)